storybookjs/web/README.md

 ![Storybook Web Light](github-light.png#gh-light-mode-only)
 ![Storybook Web Dark](github-dark.png#gh-dark-mode-only)

 Welcome to the new home for Storybook's main website and documentation.
 This project is still in progress but will soon replace the existing platform.
-It is mainly buuilt around Next.js, Tailwind, Nx and obviously Storybook ✌️
+It is mainly built around Next.js, Tailwind, Turborepo and obviously Storybook ✌️

 ## Monorepo